Using the word ‘psychology’ together in a sentence with ‘marketing’ probably has you questioning how it relates to your job.

 While you might already be creating the content you’ll need for this marketing psychology tactic, you can supercharge its effectiveness by altering the way you create headlines.

-I’ve previously said that headlines are the biggest (and most crucial) blog post element.
-After all, it’s the biggest influence in whether someone will read your article or skip past it in their social media feeds.
+Headlines are important.
+They’re the biggest influence in whether someone will read your article or skip past it in their social media feeds.

 We can use the Information Gap theory in blog post headlines to drive more clicks, site traffic, and sales through these simple headline formulas: